sakaiproject/sakai/plus/docs/INSTALL-BLACKBOARD.md

 Blackboard
 ----------

-Blackboard is planning on supporting IMS Dynamic Configuration, but until they do, you need to do a bit of cutting and pasting of URLs between the systems.
+Blackboard is planning on supporting LTI Dynamic Registration, but until they do, you need to do a bit of cutting and pasting of URLs between the systems.

 To use this process, create a Tenant in Administration Workspace -> Plus Admin, with